• Skip to main content

 During the Jurassic and other periods, 66+ million years ago, Florida was still an underwater reef.

-Much of the state sits on a bedrock of limestone from seashells, coral, and fish skeletons.
-The sand and clay on top of the limestone began as part of the Appalachian mountains.
+Much of the state is built on a bedrock of limestone formed from seashells, coral, and the skeletons of fish.
+The sand and clay on top of the limestone originated from the Appalachian Mountains.
 Then, many ice ages, erosion, and wind deposit the mud, earth, and quartz sand on top.
 But not until after the dinosaurs disappear.

 The limestone is responsible for the numerous underground springs and sinkholes in the state’s central area.

-Many parts of the “peninsula” will return under the sea during numerous global warming periods.
+Many parts of the “peninsula” will submerge under the sea during numerous periods of global warming.
 When the first Paleo-Indians arrive from Alabama and Georgia circa 10,000 B.C., the planet is in a cooling period.
-Many geologists believe the gulf coast of Florida was 60 miles further into the Gulf at that time.
+Many geologists believe the Gulf coast of Florida was 60 miles further into the Gulf at that time.

 The climate was colder, and they have found signs of hardwood forests, woolly mammoths, and saber-toothed tigers from this period.